elfeck/SGpp-wiki/Datadriven-density-estimation-quick-start-(Java).md

         try{
 ```

-			* -read from filePooped with Scanner class
+read from filePooped with Scanner class

 ```java
             Scanner inputStream = new Scanner(file);